A Bird, a Girl, and a Rescue: The Rwendigo Tales Book Two

 "Much of the beauty of fiction is its unique ability to transport us to places we have never been so we can enjoy experiences through the eyes, hands, and minds of fictional characters.
 J. A. Myhre’s novels invite boys and girls to embark on distinctly African adventures that are as exciting as they are instructive.
 I think your children—and perhaps also their parents—will love them."

-Tim Challies, Author; blogger at challies.com
+Tim Challies, Author; blogger

 "A Bird, a Girl, and a Rescue by Jennifer Myhre captures life in an African school in vivid detail.
 A mysterious bird befriends Kiisa, the new girl in school, when she feels most alone.
-More than just a story about school and soccer and adventure, the book also explores universal themes like self-confidence, standing up for friends, and forgiveness.
+More than just a story about school and soccer and adventure, the book also explores universal themes such as self-confidence, standing up for friends, and forgiveness.
 Worth reading for parents and kids alike."

-Shel Arensen, Editor of Old Africa magazine; author of nine children’s books.
+Shel Arensen, Editor of Old Africa magazine; author of nine children’s books

 "Jennifer Myhre’s grasp of God’s grace and gift of writing are a marriage made in heaven.
-A Bird, a Girl, and a Rescue—the second entry in her The Rwendigo Tales series—is a feast of imagination-fueling, heart-engaging, gospel storytelling.
+A Bird, a Girl, and a Rescue—the second entry in The Rwendigo Tales series—is a feast of imagination-fueling, heart-engaging gospel storytelling.
 If Jennifer’s original audience was children and teenagers, then I’m not as old as my birth certificate indicates.
 I’ll recommend this book to friends of every age.
-Thank you, my sister, for giving us an honest, formula-free, reflection on the gospel of the kingdom, birthed from your own tears, journey, and hope-filled heart."
+Thank you, my sister, for giving us an honest, formula-free reflection on the gospel of the kingdom, birthed from your own tears, journey, and hope-filled heart."

 Scotty Smith, Teacher in Residence, West End Community Church, Nashville, TN

 "Dr. Jennifer Myhre’s stories are birthed from the African outpost where her husband and family have shared their lives, skills, and hearts for the cause of the Christ.
-Each account, written so that her own family would embrace and rejoice in the power of the gospel, is told in engaging narrative fiction but also rings true with deep knowledge of the African experience and biblical hope for all nations."
+Each account, written so her own family would embrace and rejoice in the power of the gospel, is told in engaging narrative fiction but also rings true with deep knowledge of the African experience and biblical hope for all nations."

 Bryan Chapell, Pastor, Grace Presbyterian Church, Peoria, IL